reeta-042/exam-ai/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    *Note: The installation for `unstructured[local-inference]` may take some time as it includes several machine learning libraries.*

 4.  **Set Up API Keys:**
     The application requires API keys for Google Gemini and Pinecone.
 Store these securely.
 The app is configured to use Streamlit Secrets.
 Create a file at `.streamlit/secrets.toml` and add your keys: